Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 table(is.na(gene.symbols.2))
 ```

-Many fewer NAs are identified, meaning we were able to annotate more of the genes in our dataset with gene symbols.
+Fewer NAs are identified, meaning we were able to annotate more of the genes in our dataset with gene symbols.
 There are still a few missing though, why might this be?

 To ensure we annotate all possible genes, we need to make sure we are using annotation data from the genome annotation used to in the read count quantification process for these data (think back to the `GTF` file we used during alignment and quantification).